Effective: May 3, 2021

 - Determining if a violation has been committed

-The Trust & Safety Team will also maintain appropriate records related to complaints and outcomes.
+The Trust & Safety Board will also maintain appropriate records related to complaints and outcomes.

 - A member reports another member’s Code of Conduct violation to the Trust & Safety online form.

-- The Trust & Safety Team members acknowledge the report and notify all parties involved that an investigation has begun.
+- The Trust & Safety Board members acknowledge the report and notify all parties involved that an investigation has begun.

-- The Trust & Safety Team reviews evidence and engages parties as needed.
+- The Trust & Safety Board reviews evidence and engages parties as needed.

-- The Trust & Safety Team decides to affirm or deny that a violation has been committed, and what if any action should be taken.
+- The Trust & Safety Board decides to affirm or deny that a violation has been committed, and what if any action should be taken.

-- The Trust & Safety Team alerts parties involved of the finding and next steps for resolution.
+- The Trust & Safety Board alerts parties involved of the finding and next steps for resolution.

 The outcomes of an investigation are recorded and associated with an individual for the duration of their membership in Techqueria.
 Enforcement actions accumulate with the following penalties for multiple violations by an individual: